 Montessori is an approach to education with the fundamental belief that a child learns best within a social environment which supports and respects each individual’s unique development.
 Dr. Maria Montessori, the creator of the “The Montessori Method of Education”, based this approach on her scientific observations of young children’s behavior.
-As one of the first female physicians to graduate from the University of Rome, Montessori became involved with education as a doctor treating children labeled as mentally handicapped.
-Then in 1907, she was invited to open a child care center for the children of desperately poor families in the slums of Rome.
-She called it “Casa dei Bambine” and based the program on her observations that young children learn best in a homelike setting, filled with developmentally appropriate materials that provide experiences contributing to the growth of self-motivated, independent learners.
+She was one of the first female physicians to graduate from the University of Rome.
+She opened her first school based on her observations that young children learn best in a homelike setting, filled with developmentally appropriate materials that provide experiences contributing to the growth of self-motivated, independent learners.
 She carried her message throughout the world, including the United States, as early as 1912.

 Since Montessori is not a franchise and is a word in the public domain, it is possible for any individual or institution to claim to be Montessori.
 An authentic Montessori school must have these basic characteristics at all levels:

-- A schedule which allows large blocks of time to problem-solve, to see connections in knowledge and to create new ideas; and
+- A schedule which allows large blocks of time to problem-solve, to see connections in knowledge and to create new ideas.

 - A classroom atmosphere which encourages social interaction for cooperative learning, peer teaching and emotional development.

 All children handle transitions differently.
 We are committed in supporting your child’s needs as they normalize into or out of a program.

 The multi-year (3 yr) span in each class is a very important part of the Montessori philosophy.
 Experienced children share what they have learned while reinforcing their own learning and leadership skills.
 Younger children learn from their older peers by observation.